The 12 Dos and Don’ts of Wedding Etiquettes: A Comprehensive Guide

 Wedding etiquette for couples when sending invitations – Photo by: Paper Divas

 Following wedding invitation etiquette is essential for a seamless process.
-Ideally, you should send out your wedding invitations at least six to eight weeks before the wedding date and include all the relevant information, such as the date, time, location, dress code, RSVP deadline, registry details, etc. You should also address your invitations properly and politely, using your guests’ full names and titles.
-For example, “Mr. and Mrs. Michael Jones” or “Dr. Jennifer Lee and Mr. David Lee.”
+Ideally, you should send out your wedding invitations at least six to eight weeks before the wedding date and include all the relevant information, such as the date, time, location, dress code, RSVP card ( or RSVP by the date), registry details, etc.

 4. Keep the weather in mind when planning your wedding